rdkcentral/mock-firebolt/docs/MFScope.md

 MFOS will return userState as a combination of userState, groupState and globalState maintaining hierarchy (From lowest priority to highest) global->group->user.
 In case of conflicts, the one with higher priority will be considered.
 For example :
-- every userId will have the global state.
+- Every userId will have the global state.
 - If state for group **"~bar"** exists, every userId ("abc~bar", "xyz~bar", etc.) belonging to this group will have this state.